 SL will try to lookup the precise sample rate in the sample rate calibration table.

 The "precise" sampling rate for the output may be a bit difficult to find out if you don't have a hardware frequency counter, but there is a trick how to do this below.
 SpectrumLab needs to know this "real" output sampling rate to calculate the precise resampling ratio, which may be any fractional number (thanks to an algorithm similar to those explained at http://www-ccrma.stanford.edu/~jos/resample/ ).

-A quick check to see if the input- and output sampling rate of your soundcard are exactly equal (as they should) :
+A quick check to see if the input- and output sampling rate of your soundcard are exactly equal (as they should, in a 'good' soundcard) :

 - Turn the option "use different output sample rate" off (see above)

 - Turn on both ADC and DAC in the circuit window (so the soundcard runs in full duplex mode)